IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 The [UID2 SDK](../sdks/client-side-identity-v1.md) background token auto-refresh process handles user opt-outs.
 If user opts out, when the UID2 SDK attempts token refresh, it will learn about the optout and will clear the session (including the cookie) and invoke the callback with the `OPTOUT` status.

+### Where should I make token generation calls, from the server or client side?

+UID2 tokens must be generated only on the server side after authentication.
+In other words, to ensure that the API key used to access the service remains secret, the [GET /token/generate](../endpoints/get-token-generate.md) endpoint must be called only from the server side.

+### Can I make token refresh calls from the client side?

+Yes.
+The [GET /token/refresh](../endpoints/get-token-refresh.md) can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.

 ### How can I test that the PII sent and returned tokens match?

 You can use the [GET /token/validate](../endpoints/get-token-validate.md) endpoint to check whether the PII you are sending through [GET /token/generate](../endpoints/get-token-generate.md) is valid.

-1. Do either of the following:
+1. Depending on whether the PII is an email address or a phone number, send a [GET /token/generate](../endpoints/get-token-generate.md) request using one of the following values:
-    - Send a [GET /token/generate](../endpoints/get-token-generate.md) request using `validate@email.com` as `email`.
+    - The `validate@email.com` as the `email` value.
-    - Create a [base64-encoded SHA256](../../README.md#email-address-hash-encoding) hash of `validate@email.com` and send it as an email hash.
+    - The [URL-encoded, base64-encoded SHA256](../../README.md#email-address-hash-encoding) hash of `validate@email.com` as the `email_hash` value.
+    - The [URL-encoded](../../README.md#query-parameter-value-encoding) `+12345678901` as the `phone` value.
+    - The [URL-encoded, base64-encoded SHA256](../../README.md#phone-number-hash-encoding) hash of `+12345678901` as the `phone_hash` value.
 2. Store the returned `advertising_token` for use in the following step.
-3. Send a [GET /token/validate](../endpoints/get-token-validate.md) request using the `email` or `email_hash` you sent in step 1 and the `advertising_token` (saved in step 2) as the `token` property value.
+3. Send a [GET /token/validate](../endpoints/get-token-validate.md) request using the `email`, `email_hash`, `phone`, or `phone_hash` value that you sent in step 1 and the `advertising_token` (saved in step 2) as the `token` property value.
-    - If the response returns `true`, the `email` or `email_hash` you sent as a request in step 1 match the token you received in the response of step 1.
+    - If the response returns `true`, it indicates that the PII you sent as a request in step 1 matches the token you received in the response of step 1.
-    - If it returns `false`, there may be an issue with the way you are sending email addresses or email hashes.
+    - If it returns `false`, it indicates that there may be an issue with the way you are sending email addresses, phone numbers, or their respective hashes.

 ### How can I test the refresh token logout workflow?

-You can use the email address `optout@email.com` to test your token refresh workflow.
-Using this email for the request always generates an identity response with a `refresh_token` that results in a logout response.
+You can use the `optout@email.com` email address or the `+00000000000` phone number to test your token refresh workflow.
+Using either parameter value in a request always generates an identity response with a `refresh_token` that results in a logout response.

-1. Do either of the following:
+1. Depending on whether the PII is an email address or a phone number, send a [GET /token/generate](../endpoints/get-token-generate.md) request using one of the following values:
-    - Send a [GET /token/generate](../endpoints/get-token-generate.md) request using `optout@email.com` as `email`.
+    - The `optout@email.com` as the `email` value.
-    - Create a [base64-encoded SHA256](../../README.md#email-address-hash-encoding) hash of `optout@email.com` and send it as an email hash.
+    - The [URL-encoded, base64-encoded SHA256](../../README.md#email-address-hash-encoding) hash of `optout@email.com` as the `email_hash` value.
+    - The [URL-encoded](../../README.md#query-parameter-value-encoding) `+00000000000` as the `phone` value.
+    - The [URL-encoded, base64-encoded SHA256](../../README.md#phone-number-hash-encoding) hash of `+00000000000` as the `phone_hash` value.
 2. Wait until the SDK's [background auto-refresh](../sdks/client-side-identity-v1.md#background-token-auto-refresh) attempts to refresh the advertising token (this can take several hours) and observe the refresh attempt fail with the `OPTOUT` status.
 At this point the SDK also clears the first-party cookie.